The Best Christmas Lights for Any Indoor or Outdoor Display

 If a simple row of colorful lights isn’t enough of a splash for your liking, go ahead and take it even further.
 Many string lights have small control boxes with a multitude of settings for light patterns.
 Some of the most common include blinking, slow or fast fade, sequential single colors, waves, and sequential on/off patterns.
 If you really want to make a splash, you’ll even find string lights that play music and “dance” the light patterns in rhythm with the tune.

-1. BEST LARGE COLORED LIGHTS: Wintergreen Lighting 25-Count LED Multicolor Indoor/Outdoor Lights ($19.99)
+1. BEST LARGE COLORED LIGHTS: Wintergreen Lighting LED Multicolor Indoor/Outdoor Lights

-Strung with large C9 LED bulbs, you can certainly use the 17-foot string indoors, but these 4.5-star big lights really shine when used outdoors to frame your home’s roof, highlight an outdoor tree, or jazz up your front porch.
-The multicolored bulbs have an etched, diamond design on the plastic shell for a little extra pizzazz.
-They’ll last for years without burning out, and if you want to go longer, you can plug up to 80 strings together to wind around your entire house.
+Strung with large C9 LED bulbs, you can certainly use the 17-foot string indoors, but these big lights really shine when used outdoors to frame your home’s roof, highlight an outdoor tree, or jazz up your front porch.
+The multicolored bulbs have an etched diamond design on the plastic shell for a little extra pizzazz.
+They’ll last for years without burning out, and you can plug up to 80 strings together to wind around your entire house.
 Says one pleased buyer, “Beautiful colors, really adds to our outdoor display!”
-Available on Amazon.

-These diamond-cut C6 bulbs are perfectly sized to suit the front of the house they’re both easy to spot on posts from the driveway and still not too large (each only 1.125 inches tall and spaced 4 inches apart) for entryway decorations like wreaths and staircase garlands.
-In addition to its versatility, the color is equally alluring: “The pure white is a happy medium between a traditional warm Christmas light and a stark LED Christmas light,” writes one shopper.
-Whether you intend to use them for outdoors or in, you’ll want more than one of this 4.5-star set—each strand spans 23.8 feet and connects via plug at each end so that you can string as many as 45 together for all of your display plans.
-Available at Amazon.
+These diamond-cut C6 bulbs are perfectly sized to suit the front of the house—they’re both easy to spot on posts from the driveway and still not too large for entryway decorations like wreaths and staircase garlands.
+The color is as alluring as the versatility: “The pure white is a happy medium between a traditional warm Christmas light and a stark LED Christmas light,” writes one shopper.
+Whether you intend to use the NOMA LED String Lights outdoors or indoors, each 23.8-foot strand can be connected to up to 44 additional strings for all of your holiday display plans.

-Also 66 feet long, this 4.4-star set of warm white bulbs is full and flexible enough to complement whatever your decor scheme: red and green, blue and white, or even a summer party scene if you choose to leave them up year-round.
-Connect up to 10 strands for 660 feet of Christmas lights—enough to dress trees as large as 6½ feet tall.
+Set on a 66-foot-long strand, this set of warm white bulbs is full and flexible enough to complement any holiday decorating scheme: red and green, blue and white… you name it.
+Connect up to 10 strands for 660 total feet of lighting.
 “I love the soft light they give off,” one shopper wrote. “[It] reminds me of my Nana’s tree in Maine where I grew up.”
-Available at Amazon.

-5. BEST SPECIAL EFFECTS ROPE LIGHTS: TaoTronics 100-Count Dimmable String Lights with Remote Control ($19.99)
+5. BEST SPECIAL EFFECTS: TaoTronics Dimmable String Lights

-The 100 LED mini bulbs on this 33-foot string give off a warm white glow, complemented by the insulated copper wire.
-They are rated for indoor and outdoor use, so you can add a twinkling light anywhere, be that wrapped around your Christmas tree or framing your front doorway.
-Plus, the lights include a remote control that lets you adjust the brightness to any one of 10 levels as well as set the lights to a flash, strobe, or fade effect, or just let them glow steadily.
-With a 4.3-star average for over thousands of reviews, these Christmas lights have left a lot of buyers satisfied, but these reviewer’s words sum up the sentiments of many: “I bought two packs of these last year and just bought four more sets for our house this year.
-We used to use regular lights on wreaths and decorations inside our house, but these are much more elegant looking since the wires and lights are so small… I particularly love that you can turn them on and off with a remote control rather than fumbling around with a power cord as we did with the regular lights… Couldn’t be happier with these!”
-Available on Amazon.
+These LED mini bulbs give off a warm, white twinkle—indoors or out.
+Plus, the lights include a remote control that lets you adjust the brightness to any of 10 levels.
+You can also set the lights to flash, strobe, or fade— or you can just let them steadily glow.
+This reviewer’s words sum up the sentiments of many: “I bought two packs of these last year and just bought four more sets for our house this year.
+We used to use regular lights on wreaths and decorations inside our house, but these are much more elegant looking since the wires and lights are so small….
+I particularly love that you can turn them on and off with a remote control rather than fumbling around with a power cord as we did with the regular lights….
+Couldn’t be happier with these!”